Categories

 To receive the earned funds, follow three simple steps:

 1. Log in to your account by clicking the button below.
-If you do not remember your old password, then use the password that the system will automatically give you.
+If you do not remember your old password, use the password the system will automatically give you.

-2. In your personal account, contact your personal manager, they will prepare a payment for you.
+2. In your account, contact your manager, and they will prepare a payment for you.

 3. Request a withdrawal.

-They then lead me to a fake login page of a platform called Bitcoin Bonus with the username and password already filled in.
+They then led me to a fake login page of a platform called Bitcoin Bonus with the username and password already filled in.

-We tried joining the online chat but received no response, indicating that it may be a sham.
+We tried joining the online chat but received no response, indicating it may be a sham.

 An address is provided: 18641 Shenandoah Dr, Oregon City, OR, 97045, but according to Google Maps, it is an address of a private residence.

-We did not have the nerves to go through with the process of trying to withdraw the money for fear of being hacked, but even so it is obvious that Bitcoin Bonus and free-gams is a SCAM!
+We did not have the nerves to go through with the process of trying to withdraw the money for fear of being hacked, but even so, it is evident that Bitcoin Bonus and free-gams are a SCAM!

 Bitcoin Bonus Review – Bottom Line

 Bitcoin Bonus is a cloud mining service that claims to allow users to mine cryptocurrency using their smartphone or computer.
-The service is accessible to anyone and more than 100,000 people around the world allegedly use it as an additional source of income.
+The service is accessible to anyone, and more than 100,000 people worldwide allegedly use it as an additional source of income.

 Another fake claim found on the Bitcoin Bonus website is that the service collaborates with the official Binance cryptocurrency exchange service to withdraw funds, and a manager can help users withdraw their funds within 10 minutes.